Locoduino/LightDimmer/README.md

 ```

 By default the period is set to 900ms, the fading and brightening time is set
 to 250ms and the on time is set to 200ms.
+This correspond to blinking lights of french railway lights.

 The following functions are available:

+### LightDimmer::update()

+LightDimmer::update shall be called in loop to allow the library to update the state of each LED.
+If the call frequency is not high enough you will get discontinuous update in the fading and brightening process for LightDimmer objects (those using hardware PWM).
+LightDimmerSoft object (those using software PWM) will flicker.
+So you shall never use the delay function your sketch.

 ### begin(pin, level)